gray2/cwd-commitment/README.md

 1. tried to add custom fonts, had to relearn that
 1. adding interactive boxes, aiming to get a hypertext narrative kind of feel
 1. breaking the page, because why not?
+1. oh god i actually broke it
+1. wait no we good